fandywang/mltk/mltk/maxent/README.md

 2. Adam L. Berger, Stephen A. Della Pietra, and Vincent J. Della Pietra.
 1996.
 [A maximum entropy approach to natural language processing](http://acl.ldc.upenn.edu/J/J96/J96-1002.pdf).
 Computational Linguistics.
-3. Andrew . andJianfeng Gao.
+3. Galen Andrew, Jianfeng Gao.
 2007.
 [Scalable Training of L1-Regularized Log-Linear Models](http://www.machinelearning.org/proceedings/icml2007/papers/449.pdf).
 ICML.

 Copyright and license
 ---------------------
-Copyright (C) 2013 MLTK Project
+Copyright (C) 2013 MLTK Project.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this work except in compliance with the License.